Pandemic prognosis: Where does it go from here? | Malay Mail

 But glaring inequity in vaccine access remains a towering challenge.

-About 65 per cent of people in high-income countries have had at least one vaccine dose, but just over seven per cent in low-income countries, UN numbers show.
+About 65 per cent of people in high-income countries have had at least one vaccine dose, but just over 7 per cent in low-income countries, UN numbers show.

 Branding the imbalance a moral outrage, the WHO has urged wealthy countries to refrain from providing booster shots to the fully vaccinated until the most vulnerable everywhere have received their first jabs — but to no avail.